 By Jong Eun Jung

 An MBA program provides value to students in many ways, from career coaching to alumni networking to increasing potential earnings.
 One of the primary benefits of an MBA program is the curriculum and the foundation of business knowledge it provides.
-“An MBA is a really transferable degree, and there are a lot of items within the curriculum that you can use in different career paths,” explained Bailey McChesney, the Associate Director of Recruiting and Admissions.
+“An MBA is a really transferable degree, and there are a lot of items within the curriculum that you can use in different career paths,” explained Bailey McChesney, Director, MBA Recruiting and Admissions.

 “Our MBA curriculum equips students to lead confidently.
 They become well-versed in business fundamentals and acquire deeper knowledge in a business discipline of their choosing,” added Nancy Lea Hyer, Associate Dean of Curriculum and Learning.
 “The modular curriculum with its seven-week format also provides students the flexibility to explore a wide range of business topics which contributes to their breadth of knowledge.
 Finally, the team-based component of many courses strengthens students’ abilities to work well with others, an essential skill in today’s increasingly collaborative workplace.”